Ella Schmidt, LPC Mindful Depth & Analytic Psychology

 Please don't hesitate to reach out with additional questions.

-My work is with individuals, emerging adults, couples, or families with a variety of concerns; Self Esteem, Grief & Loss, Conflict Resolution, Depression, Spirituality and Faith, Sexuality, Stress, Anxiety, Dating, Intimacy & Relationships (Monogamous, Non-monogamous & Poly), Endings, Uncoupling, Divorce, Cult or Religious Extremism Trauma, Motherhood & Parenting Support, Expatriate or Cultural Adaptation Issues, Mid-Life Transitions, Narcissism, CPTSD and Generational Trauma.
+My work is with individuals, emerging adults, couples, or families with a variety of concerns; Self Esteem, Grief & Loss, Aging Parents, Family Estrangement, Conflict Resolution, Depression, Spirituality and Faith, Sexuality, Stress, Anxiety, Dating, Intimacy & Relationships (Monogamous & Non-monogamous), Endings, Uncoupling, Divorce, Cult or Religious Extremism Trauma, Motherhood & Parenting Support, Expatriate or Cultural Adaptation Issues, Mid-Life Transitions, Narcissism, CPTSD and Generational Trauma.

-A Jungian/Depth framework considers that psyche possesses an inherent drive towards balance and wholeness and holds an innate desire for health.
-We recognize the wisdom of each person and believe that through a trusting therapeutic relationship any individual can develop their most authentic Self and enhance their creativity and communication.
+A Jungian/Depth framework considers that we possess an inherent drive towards balance and wholeness and hold an innate desire for health.
+This approach supports the wisdom of an individual and believes that through a trusting therapeutic relationship anyone can develop their most authentic Self; enhancing their personal creativity and bettering communication.
 This relational process facilitates the emerging of unconscious thoughts, behaviors, and patterns to allow for their integration into consciousness.
 Thus, this process supports individuals, adolescents, couples and families through a variety of challenges;

-Under the current law Licensed Psychotherapists are not allowed to offer testimonials on their websites.
-And while some psychotherapists still do, my boundaries around both legality and confidentiality have made me wary to jump on the bandwagon.
+Under the current law Licensed Psychotherapists are not allowed to offer testimonials from clients on their websites.
+And while some psychotherapists still do, my boundaries around both legality and confidentiality have made me wary to do so.

 Absolutely.
 My practice is BIPOC & LGBTQIA safe and I work with clients of all Gender Expressions.
 Our need for witnessing, compassionate care and unconditional support in life is universal and our identity and our lived experience holds tremendous significance.
 My personal background and trainings are inclusive.